Here is a handy list with the very best things to do in Italy with kids.

 - huge sandy beaches with all modern amenities like large playgrounds for the kids, gelato kiosks and restaurants to

-- little pebbly beaches so far from civilisation that you may feel like the only people in the world,
+- tiny pebbly beaches so far from civilisation that you may feel like the only people in the world,

 there are lots of options for beach fun in Italy.